Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Add-SCLibraryServer.md

 ### -Credential
 Specifies a credential object or, for some cmdlets, a Run As account object that contains the user name and password of an account that has permission to perform this action.
-Or, in the case of Restart-SCJob, has permission to complete a restarted task.
+Or, in the case of **Restart-SCJob**, has permission to complete a restarted task.

 For more information about the PSCredential object, type `Get-Help Get-Credential`.